CharlieCrosley/Polygen-Pytorch/README.md

 ## Pretrained weights
 Pretrained weights for a vertex and face model are available [here](https://www.dropbox.com/scl/fo/o0ur761yhw0cdk5nn06jb/AMxyYB87VJQ8W8zxkjJi-Lc?rlkey=y1a6g1cq68k164kmhgqt3mvgu&dl=0)
 The models were trained on single-view reconstruction for 3 categories (chair, bench, table) from the ShapeNetCore dataset.
+The input images are assumed to have a solid black background, currently the training and inference scripts create a mask to convert a constant grey background (background colour generated using blender in the gen_singleview_reconstruction_dataset.py script) to black.
+This code must be changed if using custom input images that don't have the same solid background colour.

 **Vertex model**.
 - Trained for 600k steps